There are five main things I look for in PBN hosts and I’m also reviewing all the hosts on this site based on these five things.

 Ease of Use

 First of all – I really don’t like cPanel (or WHMCS).
 It looks like something out of the 90s and while I’m used to it, the user interface leaves a lot to be desired.
 So I welcome providers that have their own dashboards which are usually a lot better designed (and which, honestly, is not that hard).
 That said, it has to conform to at least the basic user-friendliness concepts.
-In 2017, I still reviewed way too many hosts with downright stupid user interfaces.
+Back when I started this blog in 2017, I still reviewed way too many hosts with downright stupid user interfaces.
 It has to look at least like someone took 10 minutes to think about user experience.
+Since then some have improved a bit better though most of the providers have not changed one bit.

-I’m also looking for any kind of automation features, like automatic updates, backups and anything else that can make my, and my VA’s, life easier.
-We’re in the year 2019 when cars drive themselves, so I really shouldn’t waste time manually updating my blogs or setting up backups.
+I’m also looking for any kind of automation features, like automatic updates, backups, and anything else that can make my, and my VA’s, life easier.
+We’re in the year 2021 when cars drive themselves, so I really shouldn’t waste time manually updating my blogs or setting up backups.

 >>> Check out my Current Favorite PBN Host <<<